 Sometimes a correction can be seen as the start of a bear market which is not the case.
 That can affect your trading hence the need to know the bear market definition.

-Our stock market courses are provided as a tool to learn different ways to trade in different markets.
+Our online trading courses are provided as a tool to learn different ways to trade in different markets.
 As a result you’ll be prepared for any market that comes your way when you know the bull and bear market definition.

-In a bull and bear market definition what is a bear market?
+In a bull and bear market definition what is a bearish market?
 A bear market is when stock prices fall and the overall view of the market is pessimistic.
 As prices begin to fall investors and traders begin to panic.

 This causes increased selling, which in turn, makes prices drop even lower.
 The beginning of a bear market is defined as at least a 20% drop over a two month period.